 The following pictures are all of the Dublin Port job.

 View at tack up stage, showing weather cover under construction.
-Root runs in place
+Root runs in place and inspected.

 View showing mains generator for preheat power.
 The full crew, during main lift stage.